aprosaist/th3str4p.github.io/_websites/javascript30-css-js-clock.md

   overlay_image: /assets/images/javascript30-css-js-clock.jpg
   overlay_filter: 0.5
   caption: "Photo credit: [**Szucs Laszlo on Unsplash**](https://unsplash.com/photos/0gdHUhYkXDc)"
-gallery:
+# gallery:
-  - url: /assets/images/screencapture-bengilstrap-cssjsclock.jpg
+#  - url: /assets/images/screencapture-bengilstrap-cssjsclock.jpg
 ---

 Wes Bos is a fullstack web developer from Canada who publishes several online courses to help people like me learn to be better web designers and developers.
 JavaScript30 is one of his courses which focuses on building one project per day over a 30-day period with HTML, CSS and JavaScript.

 This project is a simple clock.

-{% include gallery caption="Screen capture of the clock." %}
+{% include figure image_path="/assets/images/screencapture-bengilstrap-cssjsclock.jpg" alt="CSS + JS Clock" caption="Screen capture of the clock." %}

 [Visit Site](https://bengilstrap.com/cssjsclock){: .btn .btn--success}